Naalu/ds-senior-capstone-projects-website/deliverables/inception.md

 Customer segment<br />
 Key insights from the interview<br />
 Representative quotes<br />
-Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution) Grading criteria (15 points): You should have at least the required number of interviews.
+Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)<br />
+Grading criteria (15 points): You should have at least the required number of interviews.
 For each interview, you should report the required information.
 The insight should be grounded on the interview and illustrated by the representative quotes.

 ### Interview 1